AnikG-Org/devops-practice/crossplane/project/crossplane-and-argocd/README.md

 ## Finally provisioning Cloud resources with Crossplane and Argo

-Let's create a simple S3 Bucket in AWS.
-[The docs tell us](https://marketplace.upbound.io/providers/upbound/provider-aws-s3/v0.47.1/resources/s3.aws.upbound.io/Bucket/v1beta1), which config we need. [`infrastructure/s3/simple-bucket.yaml`](infrastructure/s3/simple-bucket.yaml) features a super simply example:
+Let's create a simple S3 Bucket in AWS, which config we need. [`infrastructure/s3/simple-bucket.yaml`] features a super simply example:

 Apply it with: